-We all know the advantages of black or dark colored clothes.
-Black clothes make us look more slim.
-Black clothes are chic.
-Black clothes make being a ninja easier to pull off.
+We all know the advantages of black or dark-colored clothes.
+Dark colors make us look leaner.
+Dark colors like black are chic.
+Dark colors make being a ninja easier to pull off.

 Does It Really Need Washing?

-Each time you toss it in the washer or dry clean any piece of clothing - regardless of the color - there is a bit of damage to the fabric fibers.
+Each time you toss it in the washer or dry clean any piece of clothing, regardless of the color, there is a bit of damage to the fabric fibers.
 It doesn't matter how carefully you or your cleaner handle clothes, a little wear and tear occur.
-That wear and tear affects the color and integrity of the fabric.
+That wear and tear affect the color and the integrity of the fabric.

 Learn How to Sort Clothes

 The first consideration when sorting clothes is to determine whether a garment should be washed at home or dry cleaned.
 If you don't know what to do, read the clothing care label.
 You may be able to use a home dry cleaning kit to fresh a dry clean only garment and save money.
 Home dry cleaning kits, which are easier on fabrics than a washing machine, can also be used on washable items like jeans or dark sweaters to freshen and remove odors.

 Use the Right Water Temperature